 The first important parameter of the display is the pixel resolution.
 More pixels means higher resolution, which allows you to see more details.
 But it also means a higher price of the model.

 The suggested minimal resolution of the screen would, therefore, be 240(w) x 160(h) pixels – which is still pretty blocky in regards to the image.
-But the more money you are willing to invest, the better resolution, and the sharper image you will get.

 Then, it’s arguably hard to discern data from even high-res display if the display size itself is small.
 Thankfully, the displays also come in different sizes and selecting a bigger sized screen will give you better and clearer picture.
 You will be able to differentiate such data as echoes and numbers without the need to strain your eyes or use the magnifying glass.